Commotion (song): Lyrics and music

-"Commotion" is a chaotic song, which depicts the manic side of life in New York.
-40 years later, John Fogerty put the lyrics about traffic in the city, freeways, hurrying and rushing to broader context: "I was writing about what was in the air, and that was what came out of me.
+"Commotion" portrays New York's manic side, utilizing themes about traffic, freeways, and hurrying/rushing around within the city.
+John Fogerty explains: "I was writing about what was in the air, and that was what came out of me.
 I was just doing what came naturally."
-Los Angeles Times critic Robert Hilburn found the lines "Traffic in the city turns my head around/No, no, no, no, no/Backed up on the freeway, backed up in the church/And everywhere you look there's a frown" to exhibit "timely observation" and "contemporary social comment."
-Fogerty also recalls borrowing the beat of the song from a train.
-Fogerty has also stated that the song is a reaction to blaring televisions and other noise of modern civilization, reflecting his preference for peace and clarity.
+According to Fogerty the song's beat matches the beat of a train, and he "love[s] to play the train beat."
+He has also stated that the song is a reaction to blaring televisions and other noise of modern civilization, reflecting his preference for peace and clarity.
 Tampa Tribune critic Rory O'Connor referred to it as a "complaint about the hustle and hassle of the world."

 Fogerty biographer Thomas Kitts describes "Commotion" as representing a "noisy, restless" world, "full of chaos and damage."
 According to Kitts, the singer sees "confusion, reckless energy, random movement and unhappiness" everywhere, and no one, including politicians or the church, can provide "leadership or direction."
 Kitts sees a similarity between the lyrics of this song and a hair spray can turned into a missile in Thomas Pynchon's The Crying of Lot 49, as both reflect commotion that may be interpreted as a trope for an upcoming apocalypse.

 Kitts praised the strong foundation provided by the rhythm section of drummer Doug Clifford and bassist Stu Cook, stating that John Fogerty uses that foundation well "for a series of [guitar] riffs and solos that punctuated vocal lines and increased drama and tension.

 Fogerty said of the song in 1970:

 "Ramble Tamble," released on Creedence Clearwater Revival's 1970 album Cosmo's Factory, developed from parts of the working version of "Commotion."

 Reception

 Billboard described "Commotion" as a "hard rock item with a strong lyric line."
-Cash Box described it as having "the kick of an early rock outing mindful of...'Suzie Q.'" The single reached the Top 40, peaking at #30 on the Billboard Hot 100.
+Cash Box described it as having "the kick of an early rock outing mindful of...'Suzie Q.'" Record World said it was "great."
+The single reached the Top 40, peaking at #30 on the Billboard Hot 100.